suikarum1/babybench2025/README.md

 # BabyBench 2025 Competition Starter Kit

-BabyBench is a benchmark for intrinsic motivations and open-ended learning in developmental artificial ingelligence.
+BabyBench is a multimodal benchmark for intrinsic motivations and open-ended learning in developmental artificial ingelligence.
 The objective is to teach typical behavioral milestones to [MIMo](https://github.com/trieschlab/MIMo), a multimodal infant model.
 We provide the embodiment, the simulation environments, and the evaluation metrics; all you need is to implement your ideas.

-We are holding the first **BabyBench Competition at the *IEEE* ICDL 2025 Conference** in Prague!
-The topic of this first edition is *the emergence of the self*.
-Can you train MIMo to develop **self-touch**, **hand regard**, or **mirror recognition**?
-Make your submission and know more about the competition [here](https://babybench.github.io/BabyBench2025).
+The first **BabyBench Competition** will take place at the ***IEEE* ICDL 2025 Conference** in Prague!
+The topic of this first edition will be *how infants discover their own bodies*.
+Can you help MIMo learn two typical infant behaviors: **self touch** and **hand regard**?
+Make your submission and know more about the competition [here](https://babybench.github.io/2025).

 ## Index